youssef-attai/weather-journal-app/README.md

 # Weather Journal App

-## Project description
-The main goal of this project is to implement a server-side and client-side app using Node and Express.

-Basically, it is a small app that queries [OpenWeatherMap](https://openweathermap.org/)'s API using the key they provide, and returns weather data.
+This small app queries [OpenWeatherMap](https://openweathermap.org/)'s API using the key they provide, and returns weather data.

-This can be done in many ways, however, I sticked to the classic method followed by Udacity's course.

 ## How to use